Skip to content

 minio Blob/object storage for large payloads

-The key architectural decision in v3 was migrating traces, observations, and scores from PostgreSQL to ClickHouse.
+The key architectural decision in v3, documented in the Langfuse self-hosting docs, was migrating traces, observations, and scores from PostgreSQL to ClickHouse.
 The Langfuse team observed severe PostgreSQL bottlenecks when dealing with millions of rows of tracing data — both on ingestion and retrieval.
-ClickHouse's columnar storage and vectorized query execution solves this.
-A 2026 optimization in trace-level attribute handling cut S3/blob storage costs by approximately 85% for some self-hosters.
+ClickHouse's columnar storage and vectorized query execution solves this, and large trace payloads are offloaded to blob storage (MinIO or S3) so the analytics tier stays lean.

 Events flow as follows: SDK → REST API or OTel endpoint → validation + optional masking → Redis queue → async worker → ClickHouse + MinIO storage → UI query layer.